English as an Additional Language (EAL)

 Theories of additional language learning

 It is generally accepted among researchers that a first language is ‘developed’ while a second or subsequent language is ‘acquired’.
 This would be different for children who are raised by parents with two languages and who develop full bilingualism in two languages from birth.
-However, for the majority of practitioners using this guide we assume that the pupils with whom they are working are acquiring English while at school.
+However, for most practitioners using this guide we assume that the pupils with whom they are working are acquiring English, or other target language, while at school.
 There are a number of different theories related to second language acquisition, and we acknowledge that there is some disagreement in this field.
-For the purposes of this guide we have identified some which we feel are helpful for practitioners to consider.
+For the purposes of this guide we have identified some which we feel are helpful for practitioners to consider but we do not presume that these are the only theories practitioners may want or need to engage with.
+Moreover, as stated elsewhere in this guide, responding to multilingual learners is not only about responding to a language learning need.

 How is additional language acquisition different from first language development?